Frequently Asked Questions

 Q: What are your average class sizes?

-A: Preschool & Lower School, 18 students with a teacher and teaching assistant
+A: Preschool & Lower School, 18 students with a teacher and 1 to 2 teaching assistants

 Middle School, 17 students